-Ascophyllum nodosum has a level of resistance to an increase in emersion.
-However at the level of the benchmark there is likely to be a change in biotope, with the top of the biotope being most sensitive to change as it is already at the upper tolerance limits.
+Both Fucus vesiculosus and Ascophyllum nodosum have a level of resistance to an increase in emersion.
+However, at the level of the benchmark there is likely to be a change in biotope, with the top of the biotope being most sensitive to change as it is already at the upper tolerance limits.
 The change in this pressure at the benchmark is likely to see all of the biotopes on the shore shifting downwards.
+Fucus vesiculosus can repopulate an area faster than Ascophyllum nodosum.
 Ascophyllum nodosum can take as many as twelve years to recover, with return of ecosystem functioning taking considerably longer.
 Resistance of this biotope to pressure at the stated benchmark has been assessed as 'Low' and resilience is assessed as 'Low'.
 Overall the biotope has a 'High' sensitivity to changes in emergence regime at the pressure benchmark.